 Part of changing how you respond is dealing with what the gap leaves behind in your own heart, which is where we come back around to where we started, our desires.
 James 4:1–3 says “What causes fights and quarrels among you?
 Don’t they come from your desires that battle within you?
 You desire but do not have, so you kill.
 You covet but you cannot get what you want, so you quarrel and fight.
 You do not have because you do not ask God.
 When you ask, you do not receive, because you ask with wrong motives, that you may spend what you get on your pleasures.”

 Maybe we aren’t literally killing a person, but we kill (or at least damage) the relationship.
 There are selfish things we want from relationships.
 We want others to meet our need for approval and when they don’t we’re wounded or irritated.
 We serve or give to them but then expect to be served back, and when they don’t we feel taken advantage of.
 So is that really serving?
 One man said “My dad says ‘I love you’ all the time.
 Most people would love to have that.
 But the thing is, he says it so he can hear me say ‘I love you too,’ not because he actually means it.”

 We want a reciprocal relationship and if they are unable to give it it’s easy to make them the problem rather than to be curious about why we want it so much.
 (Not that they aren’t the problem, but if you can’t change them, why focus so much energy there?
-Change you!)
-Is it a healthy, God given desire or a desire that’s self-centered at it’s core?
-If it is a God desire, am I seeking to have it met outside of His will or timing?
-Am I making this relationship an idol?
+Change yourself!)
+Is it a healthy, God-given desire or a desire that’s self-centered at its core?
+If it is a godly desire, are you seeking to have it met outside of His will or timing?
+Are you making this relationship an idol?